 Vocations in these categories include:

 As a sole proprietor you operate under your own name or an assumed business name.
-You are supposed to report your business income on Schedule C and other forms that supplement your individual 1040 Income Tax Return.
-Many sole proprietors have used self-employment to avoid paying taxes.
+You are supposed to report your business income and, more importantly, deductible business expenses on Schedule C and other forms that supplement your individual 1040 Income Tax Return.
 The contractual self-employment relationship can be advantageous to client businesses that use such services, because they can avoid paying employee tax and benefit obligations and avoid much of the record keeping burden involved in hiring wage and salary employees.
 To prevent sole proprietors and the businesses they work for from using this relationship to avoid federal taxes, the IRS tries to close loopholes and tighten the regulations that define and govern employer, employee and independent contractor relationships.

-The IRS also publishes Form SS-8, with nineteen detailed questions that help IRS make a ruling on whether an individual worker is an employee for Federal tax withholding purposes.
+The IRS also publishes Form SS-8, Determination of Worker Status for Purposes of Federal Employment Taxes and Income Tax Withholding, with detailed questions that help the IRS make a ruling on whether an individual worker is an employee for Federal tax withholding purposes.
 Either the worker or the employer may file this form to get a ruling from the IRS.
 By studying the form you can get more insight into how the IRS defines employment and self-employment.
 Filing the form, however, is not mandatory.

 You will see from all of this how the IRS is focused on trying to prevent self-employed sole proprietors from avoiding payment of taxes.
 An employer might incorrectly classify you as a non-employee, and not withhold applicable income, Social Security, and Medicare taxes.
 If you subsequently failed to pay these taxes yourself, the employer could be held liable for all of the taxes you did not pay, plus other penalties.
 Therefore employers are wary about “independent contractor” relationships, in spite of some potential economic advantages for them.